 As a harpsichordist, he won the first prize of the 12th International competition „Ferdo Livadić“ in Croatia, being in mixed instruments category with violin, cello, piano etc. Moreover, in 2017, he won the prestigious competition Tribina Darko Lukić for young musicians, also in the mixed category.
 In 2018 he won the Second prize of the PRIX ANNELIE DE MAN in Amsterdam.
 He often performs contemporary music for harpsichord, having commissioned three newly written pieces, and made four world premiers.
 In the year 2018, he got the prize by Jeunesses Musicales – “Ivo Vuljević” and the title The best young musician of the year.
 In 2019 he won the 1st prize and special prize for the contemporary piece at WANDA LANDOWSKA harpsichord competition in Bari (Italy).
 He is giving lectures and masterclasses in the field of early music.

-He graduated harpsichord magna cum laude in the class of Pavao Mašić at the Music Academy in Zagreb.
+He graduated harpsichord (2018) magna cum laude in the class of Pavao Mašić at the Music Academy in Zagreb.
 He has studied with a former student of Gustav Leonhardt – Menno van Delft at the Conservatorium van Amsterdam.
-Presently, he studies Conducting studies at the Music Academy in Zagreb.
+Presently, he studies Conducting at the Hochschule der Künste Bern with Rolf Schumacher, Florian Ziemen and Philippe Bach and at the Music Academy in Zagreb.
 In his free time, he composes music.